razvysme/Paisa-Soda/README.md

 # Paisa-Soda
-A triple trigger delay for Eurorack systems.
+A triple trigger delay for Eurorack systems. - WIP